salilab/imp/doc/manual/biosystem.md

 for an example):

  - subdirectories containing
-   - your modeling protocol (generally one or more Python scripts)
+   - your modeling protocol (generally one or more Python scripts).
-   - input files (e.g. PDB files, EM density maps, lists of crosslinks), especially if these files aren't in a database somewhere already
+   - input files (e.g. PDB files, EM density maps, lists of crosslinks), especially if these files aren't in a database somewhere already.
+     If these inputs are derived in some fashion (e.g. you use a PDB file as input that's a comparative model or docking result, or you use an EM map that's been segmented) then this needs to be described somewhere, with links to the original unmodified files (e.g. PDB IDs for templates of any comparative models, alignment files, Modeller scripts).
    - outputs (trajectories, clusters, analysis).
 Where this isn't possible due to size, we can host the larger files, such as trajectories, elsewhere (e.g. as a dataset in [Zenodo](https://zenodo.org)) and link to them from the repository.
+Aim to keep the repository below 1GB in size so that it's manageable.
  - a top-level `%README.md` file describing the system and explaining how to run the protocol.
  - a top-level `LICENSE` file with the license for the data files and scripts.